Guidelines and Procedures

 - IHB may require a change in location from the one proposed by the applicant due to safety concerns or easement issues.

 Step 5: Ordering and Installation of an Indiana State Historical Marker

 IHB will recommend the purchase and installation of a marker to the Indiana Library and Historical Board (ILHB) as part of the final approval process.
 IHB recommendations to ILHB shall be based upon the research, sources, and interpretation of the topic provided by IHB, working with its advisers and the applicant.

 The following items must be received by IHB before an approved marker can be ordered.
 Failure to provide items by the stated deadline as requested by IHB will result in delays in ordering and receiving the finished marker.

-Step 8: Dedication of an Indiana State Historical Marker
+Step 6: Dedication of an Indiana State Historical Marker

 IHB encourages applicants to hold a public dedication ceremony for an Indiana State Historical Marker after it has been installed so that communities can commemorate both the topic of the marker and installation of the marker.
 IHB also encourages the dedication ceremony to be in coordination with related educational programming, museum exhibits, or community celebrations.

 The following credit line must be included on any printed materials and in verbal presentations: “This marker is made possible through the Indiana Historical Bureau, State of Indiana.”

 After receiving dedication information from applicants, IHB will issue a statewide press release to publicize the dedication.
 If possible, a representative of IHB will attend the dedication ceremony.

 Step 7: Photographic Documentation of an Indiana State Historical Marker